iotaledger/fpc-sim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a bug in the Autopeering Simulator
+name: Report a bug in the FPC Simulator
 about: Create a report to help us improve
 title: ""
 labels: bug